zalando/postgres-operator/docs/reference/cluster_manifest.md

 * **ttl**
   Patroni `ttl` parameter value, optional.
-The default is set by the Spilo docker image.
+The default is set by the Spilo Docker image.
 Optional.

 * **loop_wait**
   Patroni `loop_wait` parameter value, optional.
-The default is set by the Spilo docker image.
+The default is set by the Spilo Docker image.
 Optional.

 * **retry_timeout**
   Patroni `retry_timeout` parameter value, optional.
-The default is set by the Spilo docker image.
+The default is set by the Spilo Docker image.
 Optional.

 * **maximum_lag_on_failover**
   Patroni `maximum_lag_on_failover` parameter value, optional.
-The default is set by the Spilo docker image.
+The default is set by the Spilo Docker image.
 Optional.

 * **slots**
   permanent replication slots that Patroni preserves after failover by